|

 Click

-here for the likely effect on the Conway Valley connecting journeys
+here for the details of the reduced Conway Valley connecting journeys

 ~~~~~~~~~~~~~~~~~~~~~

-Please note - the formal announcemnet by the company is only on their
+Please note - the formal "T10"announcemnet by the company was only on

 website